KeyofSamuel/keyofsamuel.github.io/_pages/about.md

 This is my personal landing page, blog and online portfolio.
 Links to my portfolios can be found on the home page.

+If you're interested in my formal resume, please email me.

 ## About Me